 The My lists feature is a handy tool for saving a list of books, eBooks, DVDs and other titles you'd like to read or request.

 Note: The My lists feature is only available on desktop.

-To view your reading history, you must be logged in to your account and have opted into recording your reading history.
+To view your reading history, you must be logged in to your account.
+When you registered to become a member, you were automatically opted into recording your reading history.

 As a member, you can borrow up to 35 items at a time.

 It’s free to borrow most items except for music CDs, rental DVDs and top picks.
 You can borrow books for 28 days and magazines for 14 days.
 For other items, see borrowing periods in